-The Board of Directors of NextSource Materials Inc. (the "Company) appoints the Audit Committee (the "Committee).
+The Board of Directors of NextSource appoints the Audit Committee.
 The Committee is a key component of the Company's commitment to maintaining a higher standard of corporate responsibility.
 The Committee shall review the Company's financial reports, internal control systems, the management of financial risks and the external audit process.
 It has the authority to conduct any investigation appropriate to its responsibilities.
 The Committee has the authority to: engage independent counsel and other advisors as it necessary to carry out its duties; set and pay the compensation for advisors employed by the Committee; and communicate directly with the internal and external auditors.